fgenesis/pseuwow/src/tools/PseuWoWConsole/PseuWoWConsole ReadMe.txt

 	* Added Nifty Icon Feature - Basically If you run more than one session you now tell which one is which!
 	* Display of Char Name
 	* Started Work on reading the colors from input

+Version 2.1.0
+	* Fixed a problem due to failed recompile